esavary/fMRI-Control-Task/README.md

 - Substitution of the motor task (button pressing) with a simple finger-tapping paradigm
 - Enabling eye-tracking with our SR instruments device.

+The original implementation of their task is found at [mattwall1103/fMRI-Control-Task](https://github.com/mattwall1103/fMRI-Control-Task).
+Please cite their paper whenever you use their code.

-### License
+# License

-Although the original sourcecode was released under MIT, we have changed the license to Apache 2.0 in order to abide by the [NiPreps licensing principles](https://www.nipreps.org/community/licensing/).
+These tasks are released under the terms of the Apache 2.0, in order to abide by the [NiPreps licensing principles](https://www.nipreps.org/community/licensing/).
 See ``NOTICE`` file for further details.